sanso1988/sanso1988.github.io/docs/simple_policy_gradient.md

 Policy gradient algorithms improve policy via parameter updating, target function gradient calculation is the key.
 According to mathmatical derivation, the gradient can be estimated by average function of agent-environment interacting information.
 It means agent keep interacting with environment , gather information to calculate the gradient estimator to update the parameter.
 This process goes on literally until we get the optimum policy (or good enough).

+## Implemetation

+This algorithm implementaion you can find at [simple_pg.py](https://github.com/sanso1988/Simple-Reinforcement-Learning-Algorithm/tree/master/PG/Simple)